Kingxukai/linux/Documentation/kbuild/makefiles.rst

 --------------------------------

-The archprepare: rule is used to list prerequisites that need to be built before starting to descend down in the subdirectories.
+The archprepare: rule is used to list prerequisites that need to be built before starting to descend down in the woke subdirectories.

 This is usually used for header files containing assembler constants.